Foster Family Requirements

 - Traditional Foster Care: These families care for a wide variety of children who are treated as family members.

-- Family Matters Brochure: This Department of Human Services (DHS) brochure includes information about how to apply for a foster care license, background studies, and includes sample questions the agency social worker and relatives may use to assess the care needed to meet the child's individual needs.
+- Family Matters Brochure (PDF): This Department of Human Services (DHS) brochure includes information about how to apply for a foster care license, background studies, and includes sample questions the agency social worker and relatives may use to assess the care needed to meet the child's individual needs.